-She explains, “Usually if you come across something that you consider to be totally unacceptable and you cannot find a way to help, then you might cry, but you still have to walk away.”
+She explains, “Usually, if you come across something that you consider to be totally unacceptable and you cannot find a way to help, then you might cry, but you still have to walk away.”

 “However, what was immediately obvious to me after meeting this young boy was that I could do something to help.
 Providing just one hand pump [which provides cleaner and easier access to water] would change not just that family’s life, but the lives of all the children in that village, their families, and even their animals.”

-“But then I asked to meet the boy’s mother and she told me how invaluable her three little goats were to the family – their milk provided the only source of protein, minerals and vitamins.
-It was at this point that I realised that I also had to provide more goats, because three goats aren’t sufficient.
+“But then I asked to meet the boy’s mother and she told me how invaluable her three little goats were to the family – their milk provided the only source of protein, minerals, and vitamins.
+It was at this point that I realised that I also had to provide more goats because three goats aren’t sufficient.
 What if one died?”

 “I worked out that if we provided five nanny goats and a billy goat, then in two years the family would have a sustainable flock, which would not just help bring the children to health, but give an income to their mother – which was obviously desperately needed.”

-By spending time in the village and learning more about how people in Darfur live, Patricia also began to realise that there was so much more that needed to be done.
+By spending time in the village and learning more about how the people in Darfur live, Patricia also began to realise that there was so much more that needed to be done.

 She remembers talking to the young girls and women in the village about their lack of health care: “It was shocking to hear that with no access to health care, during childbirth they relied on ‘rope’ delivery if there was an obstructed labour.
 The danger to both mother and baby is indescribable.
-It was obvious I needed to see if I could somehow get medical help into the village.”
+It was obvious that I needed to see if I could somehow get medical help into the village.”

 After discovering how the people in the villages of Darfur were living, Patricia felt that she had no choice but to try and help as many people as possible.
-At that time, she he had no plans to set up a charity of her own but after being let down by a big UK charity whom she was working with to improve conditions in Darfur, she decided to take things into her own hands.
+At that time, she had no plans to set up a charity of her own, but after being let down by a big UK charity whom she was working with to improve conditions in Darfur, she decided to take things into her own hands.

 She reflects, “It was very quickly obvious to me that if I created my own charity, then we could ensure that the maximum possible amount would be spent directly helping children.
 That is why such a small charity, with a tiny administrative team both here and in Darfur, has been able to adopt ninety-two villages – over 500,000 people to date!”